Cron-Near/katban/README.md

 # katban
-only PM planning things for croncat
+only PM planning things for croncat, go [here to view the kanban board](https://github.com/Cron-Near/katban/projects/1)